Apsu/Canary/README.md

 Secondly, the upper right vowel cluster includes `Y`, causing one of the most common words `you` to be a Redirect that changes rows twice (top-home-top).

-Lastly, having `O` on the home row does increase the amount of home-row usage over Canary, it also uses the worse SFB `ue` vs Canary's `oe` column.
+Lastly, while having `O` on the home row does increase the amount of home-row usage over Canary, it also uses the worse SFB `ue` vs Canary's `oe` column.
 We have tried to emphasize middle finger use over ring since the middle is the strongest/longest finger for most people.

 ### L and R

-Two of the most difficult consonants to place over all for English are `L` and `R`.
+Two of the most difficult consonants to place overall for English are `L` and `R`.
 These "liquids" combine with nearly every other letter in all kinds of sequences, but they are conveniently relatively low-frequency with each other, and by themselves middle of the pack for letter frequencies.

-As a result, we put them on the ring finger like many other modern layouts have done (such as Semimak), and find this is an acceptable tradeoff in finger balance, SFB minimization, and in line with our high Rolling goals.
+As a result, we put them on the ring finger like many other modern layouts have done (such as Semimak), and find this is an acceptable tradeoff in finger balance, SFB minimization, and is in line with our high Rolling goals.

 ### Quote